UMB-Heatmap/heatmap/readMe.txt

     allow python main file to accept additional (optional) arguments for use with the -O flag.
         - IDEA: can also use default algorithm to generate additional values if needed / unspecified

+    Lagged Fibonacci arguments:

+        operator_char can be '*', '+', '-', or '^'
+            - right now only '*' seems to make sense, but other ones can show the flawed nature of the algorithm ./prng [other arguments] -a lfg -O (operator_char,j_int,k_int)

+        Ex:
+            ./prng -d -a lfg -s 1 -n 10 -O *,3,9